markdown-extended/manifest/mde-manifest.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY" and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][rfc-2119].
-By extension, any capital word SHOULD be understood in its literal meaning.
+By extension, any word in capital letters SHOULD be understood in its literal meaning.

 The present specifications of the syntax DOES NOT suppose about the final rendering of the content.
 This rendering is the purpose of the *parsers* and specific applications.
 The "HTML"